This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Central Park is an oasis for New Yorkers, and there are plenty of things to do in Central Park in all seasons that provide a respite from the concrete and chaos that reigns on the rest of the island.
+But there is more to this iconic park than just nature, it turns out there are plenty of things to do in Central Park in all seasons, so no matter what time of year you visit, you can get respite from the concrete and chaos that reigns on the rest of the island.

 Stretching three avenues wide from 59th Street all the way up to 110th Street, it’s 843 acres – or six percent of the entire island of Manhattan.

 It’s the most visited urban park in America, a popular tourist destination and one of the most filmed locations in the world.

 And it’s where locals walk their dogs, play sports, have picnics with friends and generally just enjoy the wonders of the outdoors without having to leave the city.

 Central Park is worth a visit no matter what time of year you travel to New York City, but some things are better in certain seasons.
 Let’s take a look at what to do in Central Park in each season.

 - Things to Do in Central Park in Summer

 - Things to Do in Central Park in Fall

 - 4. Check out The Fall Foliage